 The Navy, Mocha, and Cocoa are my favorites and the main reasons I bought this palette.
 The colors are well pigmented, aren’t terribly powdery, blend nicely, build well, and have decent wearing time (please note the warning on Navy in the color descriptions).

-The palette comes in a pretty medium gray soft, smooth-textured compact with a decent sized long but thin mirror.
+The palette comes in a pretty medium gray soft, smooth-textured compact with a decent sized long, thin mirror.
 It has a magnetic closure and while it’s secure sitting in your drawer, if you decide you must travel with it, I would put a couple of rubber bands around it, and/or put it into a plastic zip bag for extra protection.

 There is some question about whether Lorac is a cruelty-free brand, but I would consider them to be.
 They do not sell to China (that requires animal testing) and do not test themselves or use suppliers who test.
 So I think you can feel good about buying from them.

-You can find the Lorac Pro 2 palette at either the Lorac website (that offers free shipping on orders over $35) or Ulta for $44.
-That’s a great bargain at $2.75 per color, and you get a good amount of each.
+You can find the Lorac Pro 2 palette at either the Lorac website (always has free goodies with purchase or specials on shipping) or Ulta for $39.
+That’s a great bargain at about $2.44 per color, and you get a good amount of each.